JieJJian/SWAG_Smoothing/README.md

 ## Introduction

--Why do we need smoothing techniques?
+- Why do we need smoothing techniques?

+- What do we loose if we use smoothing techniques?

 ## Kernel Smoothing Methods

 ## Smoothing Spline

-When fitting a smooth curve to a set of data, what we really want to do is find some function that fits the observed data well: that is, we want the residual sum of squares to be small.
+When fitting a function $f(\cdot)$ to a set of data, the first thing that we want is to find some function that fits the observed data well: that is, we want the residual sum of squares which measures the goodness of fit, $RSS=\sum_{i=1}^{n} (y_i - f(x_i))^2$, to be small.
+If this is our only repuirement, then we can even make RSS to zero by simply interpolating all observational data.

 ## Reference
 Gu, Chong.
 Smoothing spline ANOVA models.
 Vol. 297.
 New York: Springer, 2013.